dwyl/learn-phoenix-framework/api-server.md

 # Create an API server with Phoenix

+## What

+The request/response steps between a client and the API server are:

+- The client send request with header containing `Accept: application/json`
+- The API server receive the request and knows from the headers that the client is expecting some json data and returns the http response with `Content-type: application/json` in the header and the json data in the body of the response
+- The client receive the response and knows from the headers that the body type of data is json

+We will create an API which will allow people to create and complete tasks.

 ## Create a new Phoenix project

 By default phoenix uses webpack for managing assets (e.g. css, images, js)